Football stocks: Which clubs can you trade on the markets?

 In 2000 it listed its shares on the Frankfurt Stock Exchange, and it remains the only German football club to have done so.

-Dortmund’s next manager was Jurgen Klopp, who brought two Bundesliga titles before his high-profile move to England - but since then Dortmund has played second fiddle to Bayern Munich, Germany’s pre-eminent footballing force.
+Dortmund won two Bundesliga titles under Jurgen Klopp before his high-profile move to England - but since then has played second fiddle to Bayern Munich, Germany’s pre-eminent footballing force.

 There is still some scope for Dortmund to grow its fan base.
 The big positive is a huge stadium with a capacity in excess of 80,000.
 (It is thought around 1,000 fans from the UK watch each home match because of the competitive price structure).